-Adding .P or .L to the end of the name identifies it for portrait or landscape
+Adding .P or .L to the end of the name limits display of the layout to portrait

 With that exception, a period in the name identifies the layout as subordinate to another layout with the same name, but without the dot extension.
 It also prevents the layout name from being displayed in TinyTERM.
 For example,

 |#||Comment line.
 These can be inserted anywhere in the keys.ttkeyboard file.